In this Raspberry Pi tutorial, we will be showing you how to install and set up the OpenMediaVault software.

 Creating the Shared Folder

-1. Our next step is to create a shared folder that exists on our newly added filesystem.
+24. Our next step is to create an OpenMediaVault shared folder on to our newly mounted filesystem.
+To begin the process of creating this shared folder, click the “Shared Folders

-The second field is the device that you want this folder created on (2.).
-In our case, there is only one available, which is our “My Passport” device.
+- The second field is the filesystem that you want this folder created on (2.).
+In our case, we have only created a single filesystem so there is only one option for us.

-The third field is the path to the shared folder (3.).
-This will automatically be the name of your folder share.
+- The third field is the path to the shared folder (3.).
+This will automatically be set to the same name as the shared folder.
+However, you can change this to a different location if you would like.

 Enabling SAMBA/CIFS within OpenMediaVault